bbsimonbb/octopus-turbo/README.md

 ## devtools
 DO NOT MISS the devtools extension (screenshot above).
 You can visualise the graph of your UI, see in real time what nodes you're interacting with, what value they publish, and navigate directly to the source.
 Click the octopus to bring up devtools in a popup.
 It's not in the Chrome store yet, so to install it you'll need to download and build [the project](https://github.com/bbsimonbb/octopus-devtools), then Extensions => Pack extension

-[^1]: Following [this discussion on hackernews](https://news.ycombinator.com/item?id=38645180), I'm now aware of [Dagger](https://dagger.dev/) and Guice, DI frameworks for java, and [XState](https://xstate.js.org/) state management and orchestration for js/ts.
-I'm developing this to scratch my own itch, and so development will continue.
+[^1]: In the React space, [Jotai](https://jotai.org/) is perhaps closest in spirit (atoms can take dependencies on other atoms).
+Following [this discussion on hackernews](https://news.ycombinator.com/item?id=38645180), I'm now aware of [Dagger](https://dagger.dev/) and Guice, DI frameworks for java, and [XState](https://xstate.js.org/) state management and orchestration for js/ts.
+I'm developing this to scratch my own itch, and the conviction that I'm onto something is only strengthening, so development continues!

 <img src="./images/octopus-photo.png" style="position:absolute;bottom:0;right:0;height:150px">